Sea shanties are having a moment amid isolation of pandemic

 The app has a duet feature that lets people create a 60-second song and then allows others to add their voices.

 People began using the feature to record sea shanties, and shantying quickly became a mainstream thing, starting last month.
-The ShantyTok movement has even contributed to a rendition by the Longest Johns of the centuriesold “Wellerman” sailing into the United Kingdom's Top 40 chart.
+The ShantyTok movement has even contributed to a rendition by the Longest Johns of the centuries old “Wellerman” sailing into the United Kingdom's Top 40 chart.
+Another version by Nathan Evans with a driving beat reached No. 2 at midweek.

 The sudden popularity isn’t so hard to fathom.
 After all, people are craving interaction during the pandemic, and shanties are group efforts that don’t require great singing skills — though some of the TikToks are quite sophisticated and elaborate.